 If you want to use home healthcare, we recommend a set structure when choosing a domiciliary care provider:

-Once you’ve shortlisted the care agencies you feel appear to be the best for you, you can contact them to organise a meeting.
+Once you’ve shortlisted what you feel appear to be the best care agency for you, you can contact them to organise a meeting.

 You can read our detailed guide on home care costs here.